City Loop: Construction

 Construction of Museum station in July 1974, showing cut and cover excavation of La Trobe Street, with the State Library of Victoria in the background.

-Following the 1969 Melbourne Transportation Plan, the Melbourne Underground Rail Loop Act 1970 was introduced into parliament by Transport Minister Vernon Wilcox, and the Melbourne Underground Rail Loop Authority (MURLA) was created on 1 January 1971 to oversee the construction and operation of the loop.
+Following the 1969 Melbourne Transportation Plan, the Melbourne Underground Rail Loop Act 1970 (No. 8023) was introduced into parliament by Transport Minister Vernon Wilcox, and the Melbourne Underground Rail Loop Authority (MURLA) was created on 1 January 1971 to oversee the construction and operation of the loop.
 The City of Melbourne, the Melbourne & Metropolitan Board of Works and the Victorian Railways all made annual contributions to support the operating costs of the authority.
 An unsuccessful request for funding was made to the Federal Government.

 The project was financed using debentures, with the State Government paying 60% of the cost and a special city levy from 1963 funding the remainder.
 The levy was supposed to be in place for forty years (until 2003), but was ended in 1995.
 A consortium of four engineering companies was established to construct the project: one from Australia, one from the United Kingdom, one from Canada and one from the United States of America.
 On 22 June 1971, the first sod of the project was turned by Wilcox in the middle of the Jolimont rail yards.

 Construction of Museum station in July 1974 looking towards Coop's Shot Tower.

 Tunnelling works under the city streets commenced in June 1972, using a tunnel boring machine built by Richmond engineering firm Jaques Limited. as well as conventional boring methods.
 At North Melbourne, Spencer Street and Jolimont Yard, cut and cover tunnelling was used to build the access ramps, with the above ground running lines being slewed from time to time as work proceeded.
 The first completed tunnel was the Burnley Loop, with the final breakthrough made on 8 June 1977 near the Museum station site.